Converting a Solo Validator into a Minipool

 Rocket Pool minipools enjoy several advantages over conventional solo staking validators:

-• They earn commission on the portion of ETH they borrow from the pool stakers (currently either 16 or 24 ETH).
+• They earn commission on the portion of ETH they borrow from the pool stakers (24 ETH).

 • Your existing 32 ETH bond could be used to create up to three additional validators (on top of the one you already have).